SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 layout: redirect
 ---

->**Info**: In the Device management application, you can view all details of a device.
+>**Info:** In the Device management application, you can view all details of a device.
 The following details are specific to LWM2M devices.
 For information on general details refer to [Device details](/users-guide/device-management#device-details) in the Device management section.

 ### <a name="objects"></a> Objects